-Facts and Circumstances of An SES employee participated in a matter in which the employee had a financial conflict of the Investigation interest.
-We determined that the employee's conduct violated the Standards of Ethical Conduct for Employees of the Executive Branch, but we also found that the employee did not act in a OIG-I-550 manner that otherwise improperly influenced the Agency's decision-making process.
-Status and Disposition of the An OIG administrative report was issued on March 4, 2019.
-The SES employee was counseled.
-Matter The matter was referred to DOJ.
-A prosecutorial decision was not provided during the reporting period.
+Facts and Circumstances of the Investigation.
+We investigated allegations that a senior Government employee violated the Standards of Conduct for Employees of the Executive Branch by knowingly accepting and using false documentation from a contractor and authorizing payments to the contractor for work that was OIG-I-540 not completed.
+Status and Disposition of the The matter was referred to the Department of Justice.
+Prosecution was declined.
+We issued an Matter administrative report, dated December 2, 2019, substantiating the allegations.
+Management is considering disciplinary action.
 The OIG considers an allegation substantiated when a determination is made that there is a preponderance of evidence that the employee engaged in misconduct and issues an investigative report.

-- (20) There were no instances of whistleblower retaliation that were reported to the OIG during the reporting period. - (21) Other than hiring restrictions, there were no attempts by the establishment to interfere with the independence of the OIG, including budget constraints designed to limit the capabilities of the OIG or incidents where the establishment resisted or objected to the OIG's oversight activities or restricted or significantly delayed access to information. - (22) Disclosure of closed items: - (A) During the reporting period, the OIG did not close any inspections, evaluations, or audits that were not disclosed to the public: and - (B) The Investigation Program section includes a summary of all investigations closed during the reporting period including any investigation involving unsubstantiated allegations of misconduct by senior Government employees.
+(20) There were no instances of whistleblower retaliation that were reported to the OIG during the reporting period.

+(21) Other than the hiring funding described in the main report, there were no attempts by the establishment to interfere with the independence of the OIG that involved budget constraints designed to limit the capabilities of the OIG or incidents where when it was apparent that the establishment resisted or objected to the OIG's oversight activities or restricted or significantly delayed access to information.

+(22) Disclosure of closed items:

+(A) During the reporting period, the OIG did not close any inspections, evaluations, or audits that were not disclosed to the public: and

+(B) The Investigation Program section includes a summary of all investigations closed during the reporting period - including any investigation involving unsubstantiated allegations of misconduct by senior Government employees.